sahib/brig/docs/roadmap.rst

 Far Future
 ----------

+Those features are also important, but require some more in-depth research or more work and are not the highest priority currently.

 *Port to other platforms:* Especially Windows and eventually Android.
 This relies on external help, since I'm neither capable of porting it, nor really a fan of both operating systems.